Community Grant Awards

 The charity facilitates approximately 170 events and activities each year, consisting of weekly youth clubs, monthly leisure centre activities, swimming, bowling and cinema sessions to name but a few.
 The activities are crucial to foster inclusion and improve wellbeing whilst reducing social isolation for disabled children, young people and their families.

-Following a donation of £4,990 from the Trust in March, a fabulous day out was had at Greenacres Farm Park in Mancost.
-Funding enabled 46 Flintshire families, comprising of 165 members, to enjoy a fun filled day of activities.
+Following a donation of £3,000 from the Trust in March, their recent fun filled trip to Manorafon Farm Park in Abergele enabled 68 parent carers, 39 siblings/young carers and 54 disabled children and young people to have a fabulous day out during the Easter holidays.
 Creating accessible, family-friendly spaces, not only offers the opportunity to spend quality time together but builds confidence to venture out and about as families living with a disability.

 Burton Hope